Easingwold: Education

+Media

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One and ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals are received from either the Emley Moor or Bilsdale transmitters.

+Local radio stations are BBC Radio York on 103.7 FM, Greatest Hits Radio Yorkshire (formerly Minster FM) on 104.7 FM, YO1 Radio on 102.8 FM and YorkMix Radio which broadcast from York on DAB.

+The town is served by the local newspaper, the Easingwold Advertiser.

+Culture

+Characters of servants in Downton Abbey refer to attending church in Easingwold.
+The historical drama also mentions nearby Thirsk and Ripon.

 Sports

-Easingwold Town AFC were founded in 1892 and were a founder member of the York League.
-They won the York FA Senior Cup in the 1971–72 season and have been finalists on two other occasions.
+Easingwold Town AFC was founded in 1892 and was a founder member of the York League.
+The team won the York FA Senior Cup in the 1971–72 season and has been a finalist on two other occasions.
 The Junior side won the York FA Junior Cup in the 1961–62 season and were finalists on one other occasion.

 The Galtres Centre provides activities including badminton, tennis, netball and gymnastics, and contains an indoor shooting range operated by the local rifle and pistol club.

 Easingwold Cricket Club play at Memorial Park on Back Lane, and in the York & District Senior League.
 To the south of the town is Easingwold Golf Club.

 Religion

 A church in the town is dedicated to St John and All Saints.
 There has been a church here since Saxon times, though the present building dates from the 15th century.

-The Catholic church on Long Street, erected in 1830, is dedicated to St John the Evangelist, and served by Benedictine Monks of Ampleforth Abbey.
+St John's Church, Easingwold, the Catholic church on Long Street, was erected in 1833, and served by Benedictine Monks of Ampleforth Abbey.
 It was designed by Charles Hansom, the brother of Joseph Hansom who invented the Hansom cab.
 A school was attached to the church in 1871.

 There has been a Wesleyan chapel in the town since 1786.
 The location has changed several times, with the second building being erected in 1815 with a school added in 1860, and finally finding a home in Chapel Street in 1975.

-There used to be a Primitive Methodist chapel in the town, built in 1870.
+There was also a Primitive Methodist chapel in the town, built in 1870.